Christmas Traveling: 15 Of the Most Beautiful Christmas Markets in Europe

 The Braunschweig Christmas Market has a fantastic backdrop, including the cathedral of Henry the Lion, the Dankwarderode Castle and the Vieweg House.
 Promising a culinary delight, not just a visual one, this year’s events in the German town are expected to gather hundreds of thousands of visitors.

 #4.
 Bruges, Belgium

-This beautiful Flemish city also comes alive in winter, with its medieval center being transformed into a Christmas parade, partially sliding on its large ice rink..
+This beautiful belgian city of Bruges also comes alive in winter, with its medieval center being transformed into a Christmas parade, partially sliding on its large ice rink..
 The chocolate lover’s paradise is difficult not to enjoy, especially during the holidays.
 Here is more information on Christmas and New Year in Bruges.